lazamelezi/3_WallpaperApp/README.md

 # Simple WallpaperApp
 A straightforward demo wallpaper app featuring a JSON file with wallpaper links stored in the assets folder.
-- Key Features:
+Key Features:
-- Download Wallpaper
+- Download Wallpapers
 - Search Wallpapers
 - Sort by Collections
 - Clean UI